 How long will it take to receive my results?

-The time it takes to receive test results can vary on what site collects your nasal swab.
-DHHS Commissioner Lori Shibinette said in an August 11 news conference that state-run sites are turning around tests within 48 hours.
+The time it takes to receive test results can vary depending on the type of test and which site collects your nasal swab.

 Will I need to pay for COVID-19 testing?